Heel Pain (Plantar Fasciitis) Doctor in Southfield, MI providing Expert care to help you live pain free.

 - Tingling or numbing sensation in the heel.

 - Difficulty standing on tiptoe, or bending foot downward.

-Make arrangements to see a foot and ankle doctor in Wyandotte or Oak Park, Michigan if:
+Make arrangements to see a foot and ankle doctor in Wyandotte or Southfield, Michigan if:

 - Heel pain lasts for more than 7 days.